t-matsuo/neobash/doc/en/util/cmd.md

 * **--stdout \<string\>**

   Variable name to assign stdout.
-If it is not specified, messages output to stdout. (option)
+If it is not specified, messages output to stdout. (option) DEFAULT: empty

 * **-o \<string\>**